Near-optimal entanglement-communication tradeoffs for remote state preparation: Efficient protocols for remote state preparing flat states

-The protocol we gave in Section \ref{sec:protocol-1} was both simple to analyze and was quite economical when it came to the entanglement cost.
-However, its communication cost was not optimal.
-In this subsection, we describe a more sophisticated $(d,k)$-RSP protocol with a slightly higher entanglement cost but whose communication cost matches that of the best-known protocol due to \cite{jain2005} (which itself is a generalization of a protocol for pure states due to \cite{Bennett_2001}) of which it is a refinement.
-This protocol uses an extravagant amount of entanglement whereas the entanglement cost of our modified protocol is nearly optimal.
+The protocol we gave in Section \ref{sec:protocol-1} was simple to analyze, had zero error and was quite economical when it came to the entanglement cost.
+However, its communication cost was not optimal as it included a $\log\log d$ term.
+In this subsection, we describe a more sophisticated $(d, k)$-RSP protocol whose communication cost matches that of the best-known protocol due to \cite{jain2005} up to $\eps$-dependent terms (which itself is a generalization of a protocol for pure states due to \cite{Bennett_2001}).
+The \cite{jain2005} rejection sampling uses an extravagant amount of entanglement, whereas the entanglement cost of our protocol, which is a refined version of rejection sampling, is nearly optimal.